 Dentists typically perform more generalized services, such as check-ups, cleanings, cavity removal, root canals, and veneer installation.
 While some dentists also offer minor orthodontic services, it should be noted that most dentists don’t specialize in these areas.

-If you’re in need of braces, a pallet expander, or a retainer, it’s best to use a qualified orthodontist for these services, as dentists typically do not have experience in performing the necessary procedures for these treatments.
+If you’re in need of braces, a palate expander, or a retainer, it’s best to use a qualified orthodontist for these services, as dentists typically do not have experience in performing the necessary procedures for these treatments.

-Need Orthodontics in Riverview, Lithia, Apollo Beach, Parrish, or Sarasota?
-Schedule a Consultation With Hess Orthodontics
+Need orthodontics in Riverview, Lithia, Apollo Beach, Parrish, or Sarasota?
+Schedule a consultation with Hess Orthodontics

 Orthodontists have extensive training in helping their patients find a natural and comfortable solution for their smile.
 While a dentist can clean your teeth, an orthodontist can help you set or shape their growth, and you should always look for a qualified professional that can help you plot the best course of action that won’t cause you unnecessary discomfort.

 Hess Orthodontics provides exceptional dental care and will help you understand what the best course of action is for your smile.
 Schedule a consultation with Hess Orthodontics today and get started on the path to a natural and comfortable smile.